telerik/winforms-docs/map/features/layers/clusterization.md

 # Clusterization Modes

-The __ClusterdDistance__ property of a certain layer is responsible for setting a distance according to which each of the layer items will be evaluated to form a group.
+The __ClusterDistance__ property of a certain layer is responsible for setting a distance according to which each of the layer items will be evaluated to form a group.
 There are two types of clusters which can be assigned to the __ClusterStrategy__ property of the layer:

 * __ElementClusterStrategy__: All of the layer items are evaluated and a cluster is being created on the exact coordinates an item within the cluster.